We encourage our pupils to believe in their talents and abilities, and never discard a dream without chasing it first.

-Participation in our Mock Interview Morning- usually the penultimate Saturday in September- allows pupils to test their interview technique and receive advice from our expert volunteer interviewers.
-This is an event you would be daft not to attend!
+Participation in our Mock Interview Workshops.
+This allows pupils to test their interview technique and receive advice from our expert volunteer interviewers.

 Help is given on constructing a convincing Personal Statement if pupils are applying via UCAS for a degree.
-Click here for our tips.
-For those looking at universities outside the UK, seeking employment or applying for places on competitive gap schemes after A Levels, our advice and contacts could be essential.
+For those looking at universities outside the UK, seeking employment or applying for places on competitive gap schemes after A levels, our advice and contacts could be essential.
 We fully recognise the strengths and advantages of apprenticeships at 16 and 18, and offer advice on alternatives to university at 18.

 We work with pupils on an individual basis according to their needs.
 While our expertise lies with the 11-18 age category, we actively keep in touch with former pupils, offer advice where suitable to former pupils of any age and are always delighted to receive offers of help from former pupils.
 Our parents too are an invaluable support network.

-We talk formally to the year regularly in PSHCE: these sessions will usually cover 'The Options at 18', 'Not Going To Uni', 'The University application process' and 'Gap Years' (usually via Gapforce).
-Coventry University offers us excellent assistance.
+We talk formally to the year regularly in Life Choices: these sessions will usually cover 'The Options at 18', 'Not Going To Uni', and 'The University application process' and 'Gap Years'.

-After the AS exams are completed, we present formally to the year group about 'Staying Ahead' and invite experts in CV Technique and Personal Statement writing to deliver sessions.
+At the end of Lower Sixth, we present formally to the year group about 'Staying Ahead' and invite experts in CV Technique and Personal Statement writing to deliver sessions.

-In September, we talk formally in PSHCE about the Options available at 16, both within Bablake and outside the school.
+In September, we talk formally in Life Choices about the Options available at 16, both within Bablake and outside the school.

 A careers review allows each pupil to talk about his/her own action plan for life beyond GCSE.